arvicco/mtgox/README.md

 # Ruby wrapper for the Mt.
 Gox Trade API.

 ## <a name="fork"></a>This Fork
-This fork is a rework of original business domain entities into new Models, with an intent to make these Models ActiveModel-compliant in future.
+This is a fork of https://github.com/sferik/mtgox.
+This fork features a rework of the original business domain entities into new Models, with an intent to make these Models ActiveModel-compliant in future.

 ## <a name="installation"></a>Installation
     gem install mt_gox